Taleeb Noormohamed

-Taleeb Farouk Noormohamed MP (born October 8, 1976) is a Canadian politician and technology executive who has been the member of Parliament (MP) for Vancouver Granville since 2021, sitting as a Liberal.
+Taleeb Farouk Noormohamed MP (born October 8, 1976) is a Canadian politician and technology executive who has been the Member of Parliament for Vancouver Granville since 2021.
+A member of the Liberal Party, Noormohamed was named Parliamentary Secretary to the Minister of Canadian Heritage in September 2023.

 Education and career

+Noormohamed attended high school at St. George's School in Vancouver.

-Noormohamed completed a Bachelor of Arts degree from Princeton University.
+Noormohamed completed a Bachelor of Arts degree from Princeton University, along with an independent concentration in International Relations and Islamic Civilizations.

 He later earned a master's degree from Harvard University and attended Oxford University for his doctoral studies.
-Noormohamed’s advisor at Princeton was Nobel Laureate Toni Morrison, about whom Noormohamed would write in the Journal of Blacks in Higher Education and in a letter to Time magazine.

 After completing his degree, Noormohamed worked for the federal government, first at the Privy Council Office, and then for Public Safety Canada, where he was the director of the review of the bombing of Air India Flight 182.
 He proceeded to serve as the Director of Partnerships for the 2010 Winter Olympics which were held in Vancouver.

-Following the Olympics, Noormohamed was appointed by the Government of British Columbia to conduct a review of the province’s service delivery model.
+Following the Olympics, Noormohamed was appointed by the Government of British Columbia to conduct a review of the province's service delivery model.
 The review found substantial areas of improvement and much of the report was subsequently redacted by the provincial government.

 From 2011 until his election in 2021, he held senior executive roles in with a number of technology firms including Farfetch and VRBO.
 From 2018 to 2021, he was appointed to the board of directors for the Canadian Air Transport Security Authority (CATSA).

 Noormohamed serves as a governor of the Confederation Centre of the Arts and as an advisory board member of the MacEachen Institute of Public Policy.
 He has served on the boards of Covenant House Vancouver, The Lions Gate Hospital Foundation, the Koerner Foundation, and the Leukemia and Lymphoma Society.

 He is a recipient of the Queen's Diamond Jubilee Medal, the Sovereign's Medal for Volunteers.

 Political career

+2004 nomination bid

+In 2004, Noormohamed challenged incumbent Hedy Fry, who had held the seat since 1993, for the nomination of the Liberal Party in Vancouver Centre.

+During the race, Noormohamed suggested that public concerns about gay men having sex in municipal parks was less of a concern to him than the safety of those engaged in it, saying,“Do we have the ability to make it a safe space so people aren’t getting beat up, so people aren’t getting killed.
+To me, that’s more of an issue than whether or not a young family of four feels safe walking through Lee’s Trail at 3 o’clock in the morning.”

+Fry defeated Noormohamed for the nomination and succeeded in winning a fourth term as MP.

 2011 and 2019 federal elections

 In the 2011 federal election, Noormohamed unsuccessfully ran as the Liberal candidate in North Vancouver.
-He also ran in the 2019 federal election as the Liberal candidate in Vancouver Granville, however, he lost to incumbent Jody Wilson-Raybould who was elected as a Liberal but ran as an independent candidate.
+He also ran in the 2019 federal election as the Liberal candidate in Vancouver Granville; however, he lost to incumbent Jody Wilson-Raybould who was elected as a Liberal but ran as an independent candidate.